 How Applying for Two Credit Cards Affects Your Credit Score

-You may be interested in finding the best credit card for a balance transfer or the best travel rewards credit card.
+You may be interested in finding the best credit card for a balance transfer or the best airline credit card.
 You might be looking for the best cash back credit card or the best no annual fee credit card.
 The best idea may be just to look and not apply for more than one card.
 It could be that applying for more than one card is better.
 Applying for multiple credit cards may have an impact on your credit score, but it may not.
 It depends on your situation.

 Your Credit Score